RAI-toolkit/RAI-toolkit.github.io/_posts/2023-11-22-Atlas-of-Automation-Switzerland.md

 ---
 title:  "Atlas of Automation Switzerland"
 excerpt:  "The Atlas of Automation aims to shed light into this black box.
-It offers a firs (...)"
+It offers a first directory of examples of algorithmic systems that are used in Switzerland, whether by government agencies or the private sector.
+It focuses on algorithmic sys (...)"
 header:
   teaser: /assets/images/RAI_toolkit/Catalo.png
 sidebar: